silwyne/crystal/README.md

 - 🖥️ Currently non-distributed and single-node scale

 # Features
-- 📦 Kafka package for consuming from and producing to Kafka topics
+- 📦 Kafka package for consume and producing operations
-- ♻️ Designed for stream aggregation and join in an optimized manner
+- ♻️ Is getting Designed for stream aggregation and join in an optimized manner
 - 🧩 Modular architecture facilitating extensibility (e.g., add other sources/sinks)
 - 🛠️ Lightweight core for efficient stream processing pipelines